 What are essential oils and what are they made of?
 When it comes to what exactly essential oils are, you have to look at the basics and the origin: The main components of essential oils include monoterpenes and sesquiterpenes.
 However, essential oils are complex natural mixtures that can contain dozens of other components in addition to these main ingredients.
 According to their biological formation process, the components of essential oils are divided into the following main groups:

-Monoterpenes and sesquiterpenes account for about 90 percent of essential oils from plants.
-While monoterpenes, such as hydrocarbons, aldehydes or phenols, are thin and very volatile, sesquiterpenes have a thick consistency.
-Terpenes are related to hormones, which explains their strong influence on the human body.
+Monoterpenes and sesquiterpenes make up around 90 percent of essential oils from plants.
+While monoterpenes such as hydrocarbons, aldehydes or phenols are thin and highly volatile, sesquiterpenes have a viscous consistency.
+Terpenes are related to hormones, which explains their strong influence on the human body. -

-Similar to phenols, phenylpropanes have an aromatic ring system and play a role in protein biosynthesis, among other things.
+Like phenols, phenylpropanes have a so-called aromatic ring system and play a role in protein biosynthesis, among other things.
 Well-known representatives of this group are, for example, vanillin, coumarin or eugenol from cloves.

 Essential oils in ancient times